 “Forget good or bad.
 Posture is strong or weak.
 And there’s always room for improvement.”
 Dr. Steven Weiniger

 Expanding on the purpose of Posture Month, a host of information on promoting good posture with small changes at home, work and play, and specific activities to improve posture and balance will be available year-round from participating professionals and PostureMonth.org.
 Professionals and the general public are encouraged to view the website to learn more on the subject.

 PostureMonth.org promotes posture awareness and its impact on health.
-Spearheaded by BodyZone founder and posture expert Dr. Steven Weiniger, the global public health effort bands together health professionals to encourage people to take action.
-Author of the book Stand Taller, Live Longer: An Anti-Aging Strategy, Dr. Weiniger is the internationally renowned expert on posture and is dedicated to educating health and fitness professionals as well as the general public on the importance of maintaining good posture.
+Spearheaded by BodyZone and Posture Practice founder and posture expert Dr. Steven Weiniger, the global public health effort bands together health professionals to encourage people to take action.
+Author of the book Stand Taller, Live Longer: A Posture & Anti-Aging Strategy, Dr. Weiniger is the internationally renowned expert on posture and is dedicated to educating health and fitness professionals as well as the general public on the importance of maintaining good posture.
 For more information, visit PostureMonth.org.